fox-squirrels-2013/phase-2-guide/lightning-talks.md

 * vanessa - How can I use $LOAD\_PATH to avoid using require\_relative?

 ### Friday
+* Miya - What is a code kata?

 ## Available Talks
 * What is the  arrange act assert pattern?